Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 1963

-The first measles vaccine is licensed in the United States.
-Before this, 3–4 million Americans were infected annually.
+First measles vaccine licensed in the U.S. Before this, 3–4 million Americans were infected annually, with 400–500 deaths per year.

 1989–1991